sophiekaymiller/universal-cpa-review-static-site/_products/far.md

 bundle_checkout_code: all
 short_description: 'Enhance your Financial Accounting & Reporting (FAR) exam study schedule with the best online CPA exam study resource.
-The Universal CPA Review Online review course offers candidates over 350 pages of textbook materials, 10 hours of animated video lectures, over 1,250 multiple choice practice questions that come with detailed answer rationales, and 65 task-based simulations to better prepare you for test day. '
+The Universal CPA Review Online review course offers candidates our full course FAR ebook, over 20 hours of animated video lectures, over 1,250 multiple choice practice questions that come with detailed answer rationales, and step-by-step video explanations, and 65 task-based simulations to better prepare you for test day. '
 thumbnail: "/uploads/2019/03/05/far combo.png"
 features:
 - Unlimited Access Until You Pass
-- Over 10 Hours of Animated Video Lectures
+- Over 20 Hours of Animated Video Lectures
 - 1,250 Multiple-Choice Practice Questions That Replicate the CPA Exam
 - Over 500 Video Explanations on Most Challenging Practice Questions
 - 65 Task-based simulations that will prepare you for test day.